Kibbutz Harduf, Israel

-The unsubsidized cost for the Project TEN program in Kiryat Shmona, including volunteer, social, and learning activities; transportation between the center and your volunteer placement; and subsidized food and lodging, is $4,300.
-However, Project TEN participants in Israel (who are coming from abroad) are eligible for significant grants and scholarships from Masa Israel Journey, which can bring down your expenses to just under $10 per day - participants who are eligible for a full Masa grant will pay only $1,300 for an entire five-month track, while participants who aren't eligible for a full Masa grant will pay $1,500 for a five-month track; both grants include health insurance.
+The unsubsidized cost for the Project TEN and Masa Tlalim program in Israel, including volunteer, social, and learning activities; transportation between the center and your volunteer placement; and subsidized food and lodging, is $4,500.
+However, Project TEN participants in Israel (who are coming from abroad) are eligible for significant grants and scholarships from Masa Israel Journey, which can bring down your expenses to just under $10 per day - participants who are eligible for a full Masa grant will pay only $1,500 for an entire five-month track, while participants who aren't eligible for a full Masa grant will pay $1,800 for a five-month track; both grants include health insurance.

-Costs do not include your airfare, health insurance, visa fees, or vaccinations.
+Costs do not include your airfare, visa fees, or vaccinations.

-Upon acceptance to the program you will be given instructions to reserve your place with a $75 registration payment through this website.
+Upon acceptance to the program you will be given instructions to reserve your place with a $75 application fee.
 The balance will be paid prior to arrival.

 For information about the Pay It Forward Fund, which might subsidize up to 50 percent of your costs -- with your pledge to pay back the scholarship in the next few years to provide aid to future volunteers -- please go to our cost section.